propeller logo

 In this mode, Docker runs:

-• SuperMQ core services (auth, users, clients, domains, channels, adapters, etc.)
+• SuperMQ core services (auth, users, clients, domains, channels, adapters, etc.) via docker/compose.yaml

-• Propeller services: manager, proplet, and proxy
+• Propeller services: manager, proplet, and proxy via docker/compose.propeller.yaml

-1. Start the SuperMQ Docker stack (first time)
+1. Start SuperMQ

 From the root of the propeller repo: